Management Information Systems (MIS) – Types, Features, Functions

 - The information must be relevant for making a strategic decision.

-Typically, an MIS is organized along the functional areas of an organization.
+Typically, an MIS is organized according to an organization's functional areas.
 So, the finance department will have a financial MIS, the HR department will have a human resources MIS, etc.

 Benefits of MIS